BSc (Hons) Architectural Design Technology (with Foundation Year)

 YEAR 1 (FOUNDATION YEAR)

-The Foundation Year will provide students with a mixture of both construction-related and skills-based modules that combine to serve as good preparation for progression to undergraduate study at Level 4.
+The Foundation Year of our Architectural Design degree will provide you with a mixture of both construction-related and skills-based modules that combine to serve as good preparation for progression to undergraduate study at Level 4.
 The first four-module titles listed below are delivered by staff from the Built Environment section and cover important areas in the field of construction management; the remaining two support learning by covering wider skills and contexts, and are delivered in combined classes that include students from other subject areas.

 - Graphical Communication in the Built Environment